InformaticsMatters/squonk2-data-manager-ui/README.md

 [nginx] web-container: -

     $ docker build . \
+        --tag informaticsmatters/mini-apps-data-tier-ui:latest

+Deployment to Kubernetes is handled by our AWX-compliant [Ansible playbook repo].

+## Local/alternative configuration
+A `.env` file is injected by Kubernetes at run-time that provides values for numerous environment variables.
+The `.env` used at build time is `.env.staging`, but this can be changed by using the build-arg `FLAVOUR`: -

+    $ docker build . \
+        --build-arg FLAVOUR=local.example
-        -t informaticsmatters/mini-apps-data-tier-ui:latest
+        --tag informaticsmatters/mini-apps-data-tier-ui:latest

-Which can then be started on `https://localhost:8080` with: -
+Which can then be started on `http://localhost:8080/data-manager-ui` with: -

-    $ docker run --rm -p 8080:80 \
+    $ docker run --rm --detach --publish 8080:3000 \
         informaticsmatters/mini-apps-data-tier-ui:latest

-Deployment to Kubernetes is handled by our AWX-compliant [Ansible playbook repo].

-## Configuration

-(Following is possibly Out-Of-Date for next.js world)

-Modify the `config.json` in a production build to build a version detached from informatics matters.
-Currently the following options are available:

-- `DATA_MANAGER_API_SERVER` The base url where an implementation of the data-manager-api can be accessed
-- `GANALYTICS_ID` The ID for a google analytics link.
-NOT CURRENTLY IMPLEMENTED

 ---